Nurses Drawdown: A Global Climate Movement for Nurses

 Since coronavirus first emerged, there’s been speculation about a link between air pollution and severe illness or death.
 Early this month, a nationwide study conducted by researchers at the Harvard T.H.
 Chan School of Public Health offered evidence of a connection: even a small increase in long-term exposure to fine particulate matter—dangerous inhalable solids or liquid droplets in the air—is associated with a large increase in the COVID-19 death rate.

 The inhalation of fine particulate matter is known to cause inflammation and damage to the lungs, making a person more susceptible to asthma, heart conditions, and other health problems.
-Fuel combustion—for example, automobile and industrial emissions—is one of the main sources of these microscopic […]
+Fuel combustion—for example, automobile and industrial emissions—is one of the main sources of […]

 Are You Checking for Ticks?